spalnatik/ADE/README.md

 -	If no data disks are declared, it will encrypt only the OS disk.
 If data disks are declared, it will encrypt both the OS and data disks.
 -	Updating NSGs with public IP and allowing ssh access.

-Script takes approximately 10-15 minutes to deploy the cluster

 **Tools required to run it:**